howsoai/howso-docs/source/user_guide/basic_workflow.rst

 ^^^^^^^^^^^^^^^^^
 Typically, an exploratory analysis is done on the data to get a general feel of the descriptive statistics and data attributes.

-Methods like ``describe`` from a Pandas dataframe often automatically present these types of information of interest to a user, as shown below.
+Methods like ``describe`` from a Pandas DataFrame often automatically present these types of information of interest to a user, as shown below.
 While informative, these descriptive statistics are often used as a sanity check pre- and post-modeling and a model typically doesn't actually use any of these feature attributes.

 .. code-block:: python